pasbi/Gong/README.md

 ## Idea

-A device which is
+A device to play a pre-defined notification sound via local web request.
+Requirements:
 - low-cost
 - low-energy
 - easy to use (no encryption, no cloud, no internet)
-- play pre-defined sounds via web-request

 ## How to use